 Interested in performing arts, visual arts or any other creative arts?
 Are you a Blakfulla, First Nations, Koori/e, Aboriginal and/or Torres Strait Islander?
-Keen to meet up with other Young Blak & Deadly mob living over this way?
+Keen to meet up with other Young Blak & Deadly mob?
 Wanna hear from creative Blakfulla’s who are already working in the industry and doing what they love?
 Or are you just curious about what goes into making a deadly show?

 If you answered YES to any of the above questions then join “Young Blak & Deadly” today.